mienaikoe/ziyu/Chapters/2-7-Chapter14.md

     A silhouette appeared from the Great Pavilion.
 It was thin and short, almost resembling a child, but amidst the lapping of flames and fabric, the silhouette stood up and transformed into Setre, stumbling out of the smoke in a daze.
 He dashed to her to pull her out of the flames.

-    "Cas...Cas...", her voice had fractured in two and wheezed through labored breaths as she collapsed onto the ground.
+    "Casra...Casra...", her voice had fractured in two and wheezed through labored breaths as she collapsed onto the ground.

     He was too busy lifting and carrying her to hear what she had said.
 When he had made it to the area where Fanla and the others were checking for survivors, he set her down gently and began examining her for injury.
 The entire left side of her head and neck had been disfigured by the flames, and her eyes were dotted with starry cataracts.
 Setre reached to Kipnu's arm and he turned back toward her.
 Her gaze was vacant as if she were experiencing some other world far behind the one he was in.
 She called out again in a voice frailer than before, "Lin..."